nickyoung-hashicorp/eks-vault-db-roles/instruqt/01-setup/assignment.md

 terraform init && nohup terraform apply -auto-approve -parallelism=20 > apply.log &
 ```

-The EKS cluster and RDS database can take 15-20 minutes to provision, so can run `tail -f apply.log` to check on the real-time status of the apply.
-Press `Ctrl+C` to cancel out of the `tail` command.
+The EKS cluster and RDS database can take 15-20 minutes to provision, so can run `tail -f apply.log` to check on the real-time status of the apply after you see the `nohup: ignoring input and redirecting stderr to stdout` message in the terminal.

+Press `Ctrl+C` to cancel out of the `tail` command once the apply is complete.

 ## Configure Vault